 Employee discipline is the force that prompts individuals or groups to observe rules and regulations put forward by the organization.

-Discipline remains a pre-requisite for anyone's success, including a company's.
+Discipline remains a prerequisite for anyone's success, including a company.
 A company where the behavioral issues of its employees go unaddressed will find itself facing various losses.
 Productivity, morale, and its very core values are bound to suffer.

-However, the usual disciplinary problems are common workplace occurrences.
-It is more about how you decide to approach those problematic employee behaviors by setting an example for other employees' to follow.
+Yet, the usual disciplinary problems are common workplace occurrences.
+So, it is more about how you decide to approach those problematic employee behaviors by setting an example for other employees to follow.

 The approaches to discipline might vary for every company.
-However, progressive discipline is one aspect that works.
+But, progressive discipline is one aspect that works.

-Progressive discipline is a disciplinary process where increasingly severe steps are taken after an employee cannot rectify their performance after a period of time.
+Progressive discipline is a disciplinary process where severe steps are taken after an employee cannot rectify their performance.

-There are numerous reasons why progressive discipline is ideal for a workplace environment.
+There are many reasons why progressive discipline is ideal for a workplace environment.